shikshya1/portfolio/content/en/Statistics/project-1.md

 Some terms used in data distribution:

 - Skewness: Refers to whether data is skewed to larger or smaller values
-- Kutosis: Indicates the propensity of the data to have extreme values
+- Kurtosis: Indicates the propensity of the data to have extreme values

 ### Link to github page: [Code](https://github.com/shikshya1/statistics/tree/main/exploratory_data_analysis)